 We are in the final weeks of spring and headed hard and fast towards summer!
 Time for vacations, leisure time, and all that summer brings.
 Let’s get the house ready for summer guests and summer activities that you can enjoy guilt-free because you are working so hard to clean and organize your home!
+Check out our full cleaning and organizing 365 challenge.

 Kids will be out of school before you know it so we are going to focus on getting their spaces decluttered and ready for a technology light summer- indoors and out!
 This list will help you get ready for summer!